-For the most convenient access to Terminals 1, 2 & 3, valet parking has two drop-off locations at Parking Garage Level 1.
-Cost is $54/day (first hour $10).
+- For the most convenient access to Terminals 1, 2 & 3, valet parking has two drop-off locations at Parking Garage Level 1.
+Estimated cost is $54/day (first hour $10).

 - Long Term (Economy) Parking Lots E, F & G:

-These remote lots offer the most economical parking for long trips, and has a free ATS ("people mover") that takes travelers to the terminals.
+- These remote lots offer the most economical parking for long trips, and has a free ATS ("people mover") that takes travelers to the terminals.
 A free shuttle goes from Lot F & G to the ATS.
-Cost is $17/day (first hour for all lots is $2).
+Estimated cost is $17/day (first hour for all lots is $2).
 Allow at least an extra 30-60 minutes to get from these lots to the airport terminal.

 Disabled Accessible Parking is available in all parking areas.
 For further information, call 773-894-8090.